PosterGen: Aesthetic-Aware Multi-Modal Paper-to-Poster Generation via Multi-Agent LLMs: Experiments

 \subsection{Qualitative Results}

-Besides VLM-based evaluation, we conducted a qualitative comparison on two representative papers (\citep{zhang2025neural} and \citep{sarkar2025active}), as shown in Figure~\ref{fig::case_study}.
-A close examination of the baseline methods reveals significant limitations.
-As observed in Figure~\ref{fig::case_study}(a), while the generated poster presents a clear two-column layout at a macro level, its content suffers from critical flaws.
-These include sections with gibberish text, duplicated content blocks, and the hallucination of visual assets not present in the source paper.
-This indicates that text-to-image generation methods struggle with content consistency for this complex task.
+To provide visually convincing demonstration, we conduct a qualitative comparison on two representative papers \citep{zhang2025neural,zhou2024segmentation}, as shown in Figure~\ref{fig::case_study}.
+A visual inspection shows that PosterGen significantly outperforms the baselines.

-In comparison, PosterAgent~\cite{pang2025paper2poster} achieves a significant improvement in content fidelity through its multi-agent workflow, but still limited in design and aesthetic principles.
-Its layout suffers from element overlap and text overflow, and it fails to establish a logical reading flow.
-Furthermore, its stylistic choices are monotonous, using identically sized, black bullet points that do not create a visual hierarchy or emphasize key information.
+A major flaw in the end-to-end GPT-4o-Image method (\cref{fig::case_study} (a)) is the presence of critical content failures, despite a clear layout at first glance.
+Its outputs frequently suffer from sections of gibberish text, duplicated or broken content blocks, and the hallucination of visual assets not present in the source paper.
+In comparison, PosterAgent (\cref{fig::case_study} (b)) represents a significant improvement in content fidelity using multi-agent workflow.
+However, it remains limited due to lack of aesthetic consideration.
+The layout often suffers from misaligned sections or huge wasted space, and fails to establish a logical reading flow.
+Furthermore, its stylings merely rely on identically sized, black bullet points and monotonous plain text that cannot create a visual hierarchy or emphasize any key information.

-In contrast, the posters generated by our method, \textbf{PosterGen} (c), exhibit superior design quality.
-The title bar is more aesthetically refined, featuring differentiated fonts for the title, authors and sections to create a appealing hierarchy, and incorporates conference and affiliation logos in the top-right corner.
-Instead of relying on rigid borders, PosterGen establishes an intuitive reading order through colored section blocks, strong left alignment, and the deliberate use of white space, which constitutes over 25\% of the canvas to reduce cognitive load.
-The textual content is enriched through a two-level bullet point structure, where several key phrases are strategically highlighted using contrasting colors, bolding, and italics to guide the reader's focus.
-In addition, PosterGen draws attention to a main anchor section by applying a light monochromatic background color, which provides emphasis without being visually distracting.
+In contrast, the posters generated by PosterGen (\cref{fig::case_study} (c)) exhibit a superior level of design quality that approaches the human-designed ones (\cref{fig::case_study} (d)).
+The region around the title bar is designed with elegance, applying varied fonts to the title, authors, and affiliation, along with their respective logos, which impose an instant hierarchy.
+Instead of applying lined borders, PosterGen adopts an easy-reading approach that utilizes colored section blocks and deliberate use of whitespace.
+The textual content is also enriched, as key phrases are highlighted using contrasting colors and varied formats to direct the viewer's attention.
+This is well demonstrated by the main anchor section, which applies a light monochromatic background to provide emphasis without imposing visual strains.
+More detailed qualitative results can be found in Section~\ref{AdditionalQualitativeResults} in the supplementary material.